solsticegamestudios/GModCEFCodecFix/README.md

 # How to use
 Download the [Latest Release](https://github.com/solsticegamestudios/GModCEFCodecFix/releases) and run the application.

+Need a more in-depth guide?
+Take a look at https://www.solsticegamestudios.com/forums/threads/60/

 # Contact
 * Discord: https://www.solsticegamestudios.com/chat.html
 * Email: contact@solsticegamestudios.com